yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/retry-failed-task.md

 Note that some operations, such as taking [universe backups](../../back-up-restore-universes/) or creating [support bundles](../../troubleshoot/universe-issues/#use-support-bundles), can always be attempted even after such failures.

 In case of certain failures, a retry of the task might continue to fail indefinitely.
 For example, an incorrect flag value might have been specified during a flag update operation.
 For such specific operations, you can do a new flag update operation with the corrected flag value instead of retrying the failed operation.
-This ability to fix the operation parameters instead of simply retrying is available for the following operations:
+You can fix the operation parameters instead of retrying for the following operations:

-1. Flag updates
+1. Flag updates.
-1. Upgrade Linux Version
+1. Upgrade Linux Version.
-1. Update Kubernetes overrides
+1. Update Kubernetes overrides.
 1. Changing the resource specification of a Kubernetes universe.